bashtools/kubernetes-the-hard-way-in-containers/README.md

 * Screencasts included.

-  You can watch the screencast videos.
-There are two formats: Animated GIFs, showable on github pages, and WebM format where you can pause, rewind, fast-forward.
+  You can just watch the screencast videos or use them when you're having problems.

 * Verified labs.